microsoft/vscode-arduino/BRANCHNOTES.md

 Then remains vscode-arduino.
 It seems that it isn't completely dead - but almost.
 Most of the core functionality seems to work (I used it a few days now).
 But the biggest show stopper is the bad IntelliSense support -- which I'll address here now.

-## Beer Money :beers:
+## Beer Money :beers: -- Support
-You can chip in some beer money to keep me motivated - this is really appreciated.
+You can chip in some beer money to keep me motivated - this is *really* appreciated.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PVLCSRZHBJ28G&source=url)